andy-techen/js30/README.md

   - Add random unicorns and rainbows to the page with `cornify_add()`
 ## 13 - Slide in on Scroll
 - **Debouncing**
-  - Executing the attached function only after a specified time once the user stops firing the event
+  - Executing the attached function only after a specified time (milliseconds) once the user stops firing the event

     ```JavaScript
     function debounce(func, wait = 20, immediate = true) {